 But to me Hethlin's story seems so different.
 I don't think she has to be predestined for any particular life -- that's the beauty of it.
 It's up to her.
 But when I consider what things have happened that shaped her and put her in the position of being able to choose her own path, I see things that point toward resolution in the north.
 If for no other reason than if she went up there and made a name for herself, she would be vindicating her father and mother, who had to go into exile because of spitefulness among the northern Dunedain.
 I think it would be most satisfying if she became a leader of men up there, respected and renowned among people who let their fear of a curse blind them to the valor and worth of Hethlin's father.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter four one four three as a four place number.
+In the field marked validation number, enter one eight two four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved